Sonnet 1: Introduction

 Sonnet 1 is the first in a series of 154 sonnets written by William Shakespeare and published in 1609 by Thomas Thorpe.
 Nineteenth-century critics thought Thorpe might have published the poems without Shakespeare's consent, but modern scholars don't agree and consider that Thorpe maintained a good reputation.
 Sonnet 1 is the first of the "Fair Youth" sonnets, in which an unnamed young man is being addressed by the speaker.
 Patrick Cheney comments on this: "Beginning with a putatively male speaker imploring a beautiful young man to reproduce, and concluding with a series of poems – the dark lady poems – that affiliate consummated heterosexual passion with incurable disease, Shakespeare's Sonnets radically and deliberately disrupt the conventional narrative of erotic courtship".
 Sonnet 1 serves as being a kind of introduction to the rest of the sonnets, and may have been written later than the ones that follow.
 The "procreation sonnets" (sonnets 1 – 17) urge this youth to not waste his beauty by failing to marry or reproduce.
 Joseph Pequigney notes: "the opening movement give[s the] expression to one compelling case...
 The first mode of preservation entertained is procreation, which is urged without letup in the first fourteen poems and twice again".

-The identity of the "Fair Youth" is not known; though there are two leading candidates, who are also considered the “W.H.” mentioned in the dedication of the 1609 quarto: "Henry Wriothesley, third earl of Southampton (1573-1624), or William Herbert, third earl of Pembroke (1580-1630)".
+The identity of the "Fair Youth" is not known; two leading candidates are considered the “W.H.” mentioned in the dedication of the 1609 quarto: "Henry Wriothesley, third earl of Southampton (1573–1624), or William Herbert, third earl of Pembroke (1580–1630)".
 Both were patrons of Shakespeare but at different times – Wriothesley in the 1590s and Herbert in the 1600s.
-Though the idea that the Fair Youth and the W.H. are the same person has often been doubted, and it is considered possible that the Fair Youth may be based on one person in the first 17 sonnets and based on another person in other sonnets.
+Though the idea that the Fair Youth and the W.H. are the same person has often been doubted, the Fair Youth may be based on one person in the first 17 sonnets and based on another person in the rest.

 See: Identity of "Mr. W.H."

 In Sonnet 1 the speaker engages in an argument with the youth regarding procreation.
 Scholar Helen Vendler sums up Sonnet 1: "The different rhetorical moments of this sonnet (generalizing reflection, reproach, injunction, prophecy) are permeable to one another's metaphors, so that the rose of philosophical reflection yields the bud of direct address, and the famine of address yields the glutton who, in epigram, eats the world's due".